ShenZhouHong/Clytemnestra-and-the-Women/README.md

   - **Textual evidence #1:** It is the men who seek Helen, in Homer's Iliad.
   - **Textual evidence #2:** Likewise, it is Odysseus and Telemachus who avenge Penelope of her suitors.
   - **Textual evidence #3:** The only counterexample that we can perceive is that of Antigone, but even in her case her seeking of justice is a passive one, rather than active.
 - Secondly, note how the idea of a woman slaying a man is completely unimaginable to the Argive townsmen, even when Cassandra tells them of the slaying in advance.
 Specifically, quote the exchange at **Line # `1250`**, where the Argive townsmen assume it is a man.
 - Compare and contrast the meek and 'woman-like' deliberations of the Argive townsmen after hearing the cries of their king, with Clytemnestra's bold speech.
+She also says that they think of her as a witless woman, but she is not.

+## Some notes on Clytemnestra's speech
+- Note how Clytemnestra displays her husband to the Argive townsmen, and very purposely say that it is her intent and forthright will to kill her husband -- but immediately, the townsmen dismiss her speech by asking if she is mad.
+- Next, Clytemnestra speaks about how she killed Agamemnon to avenge the death of Iphigenia.
+Her argument is very passionate, for she acknowledges the sheer inequity of roles they play -- how Agamemnon is praised, but she the murderer.
+- Additionally note how the reply of the Chorus is deeply laments.
+It is clear that one of the reasons they are so shocked by his murder, is that it has been committed at the hands of a woman.
+- Pay particular attention to the speech by Clytemnestra at **Line # `1530`**, where she literally takes on the role of Thyestes, the guest of Atreus who was wronged evilly.

 ## Technical information.
 This essay is written and typeset in LaTeX, an open source document typesetting